-Since 2010 the Gadget model (Globally applicable Area Disaggregated General Ecosystem Toolbox, see www.hafro.is/gadget) has been used for the assessment of tusk in 5.a (See stock annex for details).
-As part of a Harvest Control Evaluation requested by Iceland this stock was benchmarked in 2017 (ICES (2017a)).
-Several changes were made to the model setup and settings which are described in the stock annex (ICES (2017b)).
+Since 2010 the Gadget model (Globally applicable Area Disaggregated General Ecosystem Toolbox, see www.hafro.is/gadget) had been used for the assessment of tusk in 5.a (See stock annex for details).
+As part of a Harvest Control Evaluation requested by Iceland this stock was benchmarked in 2017 (WKICEMSE 2017) and a Gadget model was used for category 1 assessment through 2021.
+In 2022, Tusk in 5.a and 14 was re-assessed as the previously benchmarked Gadget model had begun to show great instability in retrospective patterns in recent years.
+As a part of a Harvest Control Evaluation requested by Iceland, the stock was benchmarked (WKICEMSE 2022) which resulted in changes in the assessment method and updated reference points.
+Model setup and settings are described in the Stock Annex(X).

-5.1.4.2 Data used by the assessment and model settings
+5.2.4.2 Data used by the assessment and model settings